 Since launching its first dive watch in 1965, Seiko has been unrelentingly providing us with high-quality dive watches at a relatively reasonable price.
 The range consists of timepieces perfect for any adventure on and underwater.
 They not only provide a wondrous depth rating but also great accuracy that helps in keeping recreational divers and even surfers safe.

 The Seiko Prospex Sea collection comes with various functions such as chronograph and dual time features.
 With depth ratings of up to 200 metres, not only do these timepieces perfectly work underwater but can also endure the stress of being worn while riding big waves.

 8. Breitling Superocean

-The Breitling Superocean not only comes in a durable stainless steel case and a water resistance of up to 2000 metres but also with a multitude of hues and colours that make it appealing to anyone.
-The fresh design on the timepieces take inspiration from the colours of the ocean and makes it a perfect companion for any activity relating to it.
+The Breitling Superocean not only comes in a durable stainless steel case and a water resistance of up to 2000 metres, but also with a multitude of hues and colours that make it appealing to anyone.
+The fresh design on the timepieces takes inspiration from the colours of the ocean and makes it a perfect companion for any activity relating to it.

 These certified chronometers from Breitling come in either three-hand dial design or chronograph.
 They also come in various strap designs that make them comfortable to wear especially on tedious activities such as surfing.

 9. IWC Aquatimer

 IWC surely knows how to design a classy watch with great functions.
 The elegant flair on the IWC Aquatimer undeniably speaks for the brand’s design ideals.
 They come in either black or silver, with a unique double bezel.
 This complex timepiece comes with ease of use and is one of the most celebrated dive watches in the market today.